 A Million Times More Powerful Than Humans

 There’s no other way to put it – a dog’s sense of smell is just amazing!
 Dogs win over humans when it comes to nose sensitivity, and there’s nothing we can do to change that fact because of numbers from research back it.
 With countless variables in existence, it’s been discovered that the smell of a dog is up to 1,000,000 times more impressive than that of humans.
-Also, dogs are said to be able to detect most odours at concentrations of parts per trillion, a feat we cannot compete with even if we tried.
+Also, dogs are said to be able to detect most odors at concentrations of parts per trillion, a feat we cannot compete with even if we tried.
 The average dog can detect scents that have long evaporated within a broad area with ease, while a human may only identify faint trails of that scent.

 Another amazing factor that makes a dog’s sense of smell so powerful is due to the Jacobson’s organ.
 This is a scent receptor that is independent of the brain’s olfactory areas and is found in the mouth of dogs, specifically in the roof of their mouths.
-This means that it doesn’t communicate directly with the olfactory regions of the brain, neither is it receptive to ordinary odours.
+This means that it doesn’t communicate directly with the olfactory regions of the brain, neither is it receptive to ordinary odors.
 This organ is designed to work directly with a section of a dog’s mind that coordinates basic emotions and mating actions.

 Dogs Have A Sense Of Smell Which Can Detect Drugs